shsteindorsson/cooper_client/README.md

 ## Updates/Improvements
 When time given, we would love to:
-- Finish implementing the BMI calculator and add the save data functionality to it as well.
+- Finish implementing the BMI calculator on the client side and add the save data functionality to it.

 ## License
 This project is under the [MIT-license](https://en.wikipedia.org/wiki/MIT_License).